• Home

 The funding awards were part of a congressional appropriation passed in 2024.
 U.S. Sen. Patty Murray, D-Washington, who helped author and negotiate that bill, lauded a portion of that funding coming to the Mid-Columbia.

 “This funding is great news for Richland – it will help create jobs and grow the local economy across the Tri-Cities,” Murray said in a statement.
-“The Tri-Cities has long been a leader in nuclear energy supply chains, and I am proud to make sure that continues into the future, including by supporting funding just like this.
+“The Tri-Cities has long been a leader in nuclear energy supply chains, and I am proud to make sure that continues into the future, including by supporting funding just like this."

-Framatome, which is based in France, did not immediately respond to a request for comment from the Tri-Cities Area Journal of Business.
+Framatome, which is based in France, did not respond to a request for comment from the Tri-Cities Area Journal of Business.

 The funding award is only the latest sign of Framtome’s Richland facility’s growing importance in the nation’s new nuclear buildout.